MattShawPhoto/gfs-api/readme.md

 * Use prepared statement/stored proc for querying db

 ### Other thoughts and concerns
-* Use ETags/Last-Modified header to aid with caching cacheing
+* Use ETags/Last-Modified header to aid with caching
 * logging/observability

 This list is far from comprehensive but hopefully includes some interesting points.
 It's offered as a starting point for a conversation about design constraints, requirements, etc.